Maltitol: Chemical properties

 It is not metabolized by oral bacteria, so it does not promote tooth decay.
-It is somewhat more slowly absorbed than sucrose, which makes it somewhat more suitable for people with diabetes than sucrose.
-Its food energy value is 2.1 kcal/g (8.8 kJ/g); (sucrose is 3.9 kcal/g (16.2 kJ/g)).
+It is more slowly absorbed than sucrose, a desirable property for diet in diabetes.

 Effects on digestion

 Like other sugar alcohols (with the possible exception of erythritol), maltitol has a laxative effect, typically causing diarrhea at a daily consumption above about 90 g.
 Doses of about 40 g may cause mild borborygmus (stomach and bowel sounds) and flatulence.